 Implementation: Creating the CloudLogging Class

-Now let's implement a reusable TypeScript class that handles the integration with GCP Cloud Logging.
+Now let's implement a reusable TypeScript class that handles the integration with Google Cloud Logging.

 Step 1: Install Dependencies